openplanet-nl/nadeoapi-docs/docs/core/records/map-record.md

 ---

 **Remarks**:
-- This endpoint only accepts a `mapRecordId` - to retrieve it, use the map records endpoint.
+- This endpoint only accepts a `mapRecordId` - to retrieve it, you can use the [map records endpoint](/core/records/map-records).

 ---